mycodedstuff/db-migration/README.md

 ❯ stack run
 Initiating connect
 Connected to postgres

+Table names ==>
+["Configurations","Issues"]

+Schema dump ==>
 create schema if not exists migration;
+create type migration."enum_Issues_status" as enum ('RAISED', 'ACTIVE', 'RESOLVED');
 create sequence if not exists migration."Configurations_id_seq" as bigint increment by 1 minvalue 1 maxvalue 9223372036854775807 start with 1;
-create table if not exists migration."Configurations" (id bigint not null primary key default nextval('migration."Configurations_id_seq"'::regclass), key varchar not null, value varchar not null, "createdAt" timestamp with time zone not null, "updatedAt" timestamp with time zone not null);
+create table if not exists migration."Configurations" ("id" bigint not null primary key default nextval('migration."Configurations_id_seq"'::regclass), "key" varchar not null, "value" varchar not null, "createdAt" timestamp with time zone not null, "updatedAt" timestamp with time zone not null);
-create table if not exists migration."Issues" (id varchar not null primary key, message varchar not null, status "enum_Issues_status" not null, image bytea, store json, "createdAt" timestamp with time zone not null, "updatedAt" timestamp with time zone not null);
+create table if not exists migration."Issues" ("id" varchar not null primary key, "ticketNo" bigint not null, "message" varchar not null, "status" migration."enum_Issues_status" not null, "image" bytea, "store" json, "createdAt" timestamp with time zone not null, "updatedAt" timestamp with time zone not null);
+create index concurrently if not exists "Issues_ticketNo_customIdx" on migration."Issues" ("ticketNo") where "status" = 'RAISED' AND "message" = 'dummy' OR "store" IS NULL;
+create unique index concurrently if not exists "Issues_ticketNo_idx" on migration."Issues" ("ticketNo");

+Schema diff ==>
+Schema in sync
 ```

 #### Additional Features